h2oai/tutorials/H2O/introduction-to-machine-learning-with-h2o-3-part-3/introduction-to-machine-learning-with-h2o-3-part-3.md

 - [Next Steps](#next-steps)

 ## Objective
 In this tutorial, we will use the subset of the loan-level dataset from Fannie Mae and Freddie Mac.
 Firstly, we will solve a binary classification problem (predicting if a loan is delinquent or not).
 Then, we will explore a regression use-case (predicting interest rates on the same dataset).
-We will try to do both use-cases using Automatic Machine Learning (AutoML), and we will do so using the H2O Python module in a Jupyter Notebook and also in Flow.
+We will try to do both use-cases using Automatic Machine Learning (AutoML), and we will do so using the H2O-3 Python module in a Jupyter Notebook and also in Flow.

 ## Prerequisites
-- Completion of tutorials [Introduction to Machine Learning with H2O - Part 1](https://h2oai.github.io/tutorials/introduction-to-machine-learning-with-h2o-part-1/#0) and [Introduction to Machine Learning with H2O - Part 2.](https://h2oai.github.io/tutorials/introduction-to-machine-learning-with-h2o-part-2/#0)
+- Completion of tutorials [Introduction to Machine Learning with H2O-3 - Part 1](https://training.h2o.ai/products/introduction-to-machine-learning-with-h2o-part-1) and [Introduction to Machine Learning with H2O-3 - Part 2.](https://training.h2o.ai/products/introduction-to-machine-learning-with-h2o-part-2)
 - Some basic knowledge of machine learning.
 - Familiarity with Python.
 - An Aquarium account.
-If you do not have an Aquarium account, please refer to [Appendix A of Introduction to Machine Learning with H2O - Part 1](https://h2oai.github.io/tutorials/introduction-to-machine-learning-with-h2o-part-1/#13)
+If you do not have an Aquarium account, please refer to [Appendix A of Introduction to Machine Learning with H2O-3 - Part 1](https://training.h2o.ai/products/introduction-to-machine-learning-with-h2o-part-1)
-- Or Jupyter Notebook installed on your local machine with H2O-3 installed.
-    - If you do not have H2O-3, you can follow the installation guide on the [H2O Documentation page](http://docs.h2o.ai/h2o/latest-stable/h2o-docs/downloading.html)
-    - Creating an Anaconda Cloud environment, as shown in the installation guide, [Install on Anaconda Cloud,](http://docs.h2o.ai/h2o/latest-stable/h2o-docs/downloading.html#install-on-anaconda-cloud) usually is the easiest way to install H2O.
-This would guarantee that you will have everything that you need to use H2O.

 **Note:** This tutorial was completed in a cloud environment.
 If you want to get the same results in a similar time manner, please follow this tutorial in Aquarium.
-Otherwise, you will get different results, for example, you might get less trained models for the classification part, or the regression part might take longer.
+Otherwise, you can use your own machine but you will get different results, for example, it might take you longer to train the models for the classification part, or for the regression part, you might not get the same nunmber of models.

 ## Task 1: Initial Setup
 In this tutorial, we are using a smaller subset of the Freddie Mac Single-Family dataset that we used for the past two tutorials.
-If you have not done so, complete [Introduction to Machine Learning with H2O - Part 1](https://h2oai.github.io/tutorials/introduction-to-machine-learning-with-h2o-part-1/#0) and [Introduction to Machine Learning with H2O - Part 2](https://h2oai.github.io/tutorials/introduction-to-machine-learning-with-h2o-part-2/#0) as this tutorial is a continuation of both of them.
+If you have not done so, complete [Introduction to Machine Learning with H2O-3 - Part 1](https://training.h2o.ai/products/introduction-to-machine-learning-with-h2o-part-1) and [Introduction to Machine Learning with H2O-3 - Part 2](https://training.h2o.ai/products/introduction-to-machine-learning-with-h2o-part-2) as this tutorial is a continuation of both of them.

 We will use H2O AutoML to make the same predictions as in the previous two tutorials:
 - Predict whether a mortgage loan will be delinquent or not